tudelft3d/3dfier/docs/pages/settings/lifting_options.md

 height: percentile-50
 filter_outliers: true     # Filter outliers by iterative Least Squares fitting of 3D quadric surface, only replace heights of detected outliers
 flatten: true             # Filter outliers by iterative Least Squares fitting of 3D quadric surface, replace all heights of polygon with the fitted plane which results in smoother roads
+max_outlier_fraction: 0.2 # Cancel outlier filtering in case the fraction of outliers is higher that this value
 use_LAS_classes:          # LAS classes to be used for this class, if empty all classes are used
   - 2
   - 11